liukanglai/Learning-diary/Computer/way.md

 Linux Drivers:
 - Linux Device Drivers by Alessandro Rubini, Greg Kroah-Hartman, and Jonathan Corbet
 - Understanding the Linux Kernel by Daniel P. Bovet and Marco Cesati

+//- The Design of the UNIX Operating System (1986) by Maurice J. Bach
+//- The Art of Unix Programming (2003) by Eric S. Raymond
+//- Linux Kernel Development (3rd, 2010) by Robert Love
+//- The Linux Programming Interface (2010) by Michael Kerrisk

 Tools:
 - sed & awk by Dale Dougherty, Arnold Robbins